ttntm/ttntm/src/blog/17-vue-cloudinary.md

 }
 ```

 This method is as simple as it looks, replacing the recipes' image with `null` and therefore making the image uploader component's `<input>` element to come back.
-The status messages are speaking for themselves, again notifiying the user of what's happening.
-The `else {}` path is in there just in case - it's more than unlikely to ever be reached due to the `v-if` on the "Remove Image" button (i.e. the button only being dsiplayed when there is an image).
+The status messages are speaking for themselves, again notifying the user of what's happening.
+The `else {}` path is in there just in case - it's more than unlikely to ever be reached due to the `v-if` on the "Remove Image" button (i.e. the button only being displayed when there is an image).

 Now that we know how to add and remove images locally, let's have a look at the `uploadImage()` method that actually handles the image upload to Cloudinary: